RaphaelMarquesMartorella/gRPC-go/readme.md

 ```
 evans -r repl -p 50051 pb CategoryService
 ```

-7. You can now use Evans to send requests to your `CategoryService`.
+You can now use Evans to send requests to your `CategoryService`.
 For example, to call a `ListCategories` method, you would type `call ListCategories` in the Evans prompt.

-The server will start and listen for connections.

 ## Built With